Yellowstone & Grand Teton National Parks

 DAY 2: We start our tour with 20 flat miles on a bike path through the valley.
 We continue on quiet, rural roads through rolling farmland and the Targhee National Forest as we skirt the west side of the Teton Mountains.

 We’ll end the ride at Warm River and then shuttle to the town of West Yellowstone.
 If you have the energy, be sure to explore the town before dinner.
 Not only is the Grizzly and Wolf Discovery Center a fascinating place to learn about these endemic animals, the local bike shop has an espresso bar!
-21 or 52 miles.
+21 miles.

 DAY 3: We’ll pass through the gates of Yellowstone National Park this morning by cycling along the Madison River.
 We’ll take a small detour to bicycle past the rushing Firehole Falls and then the rainbow-painted Grand Prismatic Spring.
 After a picnic lunch, we’ll head to our lodging for the night at Old Faithful.
 Situated beside the world’s most famous geyser, you'll be able to watch it explode hourly as often as you like.
 34 miles.